-If you can't find answers to your questions here, call the Tourist Information Center (tel.
-03/3201-3331), open daily from 9am to 5pm; the city-run Tokyo Tourist Information Center (tel.
-03/5321-3077), open daily from 9:30am to 6:30pm, or the TIC TOKYO (tel.
-03/5220-7055), open daily 10am to 7pm.
-Another good source for information is the Foreign Residents' Advisory Center (tel.
-03/5320-7744), which can answer a wide range of topics from problems concerning daily life in Japan and emergency numbers to Japanese customs; it's open Monday to Friday from 9:30am to noon and 1 to 5pm.
-Finally, if you're staying in a first-class hotel, another valuable resource is the concierge or guest-relations desk; the staff there can tell you how to reach your destination, answer general questions, and even make restaurant reservations for you.
+If you still can’t find an answer, call one of the tourist information offices listed in our Visitor Information section.
+Another good source is the free Foreign Residents’ Advisory Center (tel.
+03/5320-7744), which can answer questions on a wide range of topics concerning daily life in Japan, including legal matters, taxes, traffic accidents, emergency numbers, and even Japanese social customs; it’s open Monday to Friday 9:30am to noon and 1 to 5pm.
+Finally, if you’re staying in a first-class hotel, another valuable resource is the concierge or guest-relations desk, where the staff can tell you how to reach your destination, answer general questions, and even make restaurant reservations.

 Area Codes -- The area codes for Tokyo are tel.
 3, if calling from abroad, and tel.
 03, if calling from within Japan.